-Working through the twelve steps helps create this attitude within us by leading with action.
-Taking the time to actively pursue the spiritual work of the twelve steps is an undertaking that often happens before a shift in our attitude and thoughts.
+Working through the twelve steps while finding freedom from lust addiction and sexual compulsions helps create this attitude within as we lead with action.
+Actively pursuing the spiritual work of the twelve steps is an undertaking that often happens before a shift in our attitude and thoughts.